-- a) The financial report of Caritas Australia Limited has been properly drawn up and associated records have been properly kept during the financial year ended 30 June 2022, in all material respects, in accordance with: - i.
+- a) The financial report of Caritas Australia Limited has been properly drawn up and associated records have been properly kept during the financial year ended 30 June 2023, in all material respects, in accordance with: - i.
 Sections 20(1), 22(1-2), 24(1-3) of the NSW Charitable Fundraising Act 1991; - ii.
-Sections 10(6) and (11) of the NSW Charitable Fundraising Regulations 2015:
+Sections 10(6) and (11) of the NSW Charitable Fundraising Regulations 2015; - iii.
+The WA Charitable Collections Act 1946; and - iv.
+The WA Charitable Collections Regulations 1947. - b) The money received as a result of fundraising appeals concluded by the Company during the financial year ended 30 June 2023 has been properly accounted for and applied, in all material respects, in accordance with the abovementioned Acts and Regulations.

-Independent Auditor's Report To the Members of Caritas Australia Limited ABN 90 970 605 069
+Independent Auditor's Report To the Members of Caritas Australia Limited ABN 90 970 605 069 fol & J